The best way for your doctor to figure out what's causing your diarrhea is to get some information from you.

 - Are you taking antibiotics, or have you recently finished some?

-- Do certain foods make you better or worse?
+- Do certain foods make it better or worse?

 He also might want to get a sample of your stool to send for lab testing.
 He may order blood tests as well.

 If your doctor thinks a specific food is causing your problem, he may ask you to stay away from that item for a while to see if it helps.
 A common example is intolerance to milk products, called lactose intolerance.
 If you have this, changes to your diet usually help.

 Diarrhea should go away in a few days without treatment.
 Until you feel better, rest, drink enough fluids, and watch what you eat.

 Your body loses water with each trip to the bathroom.
 If you lose too much, you can get dehydrated.
 It's important to keep drinking fluids.

 Drink clear liquids -- water, broth, or fruit juice -- during the day to stay hydrated.
 Try to get about 2-3 liters (8-12 cups) a day while you’re sick.
 You can sip them in small amounts between meals instead of while you eat.
 Your doctor might recommend oral rehydration therapy to replace salt, potassium, and other electrolytes your body loses when you have diarrhea.
 If you also have nausea, sip the liquids slowly.